marcingolenia/mcode/src/pages/blog/2020-03-05-database_development_with_docker_and_dbup.md

       DB_CONNECTION: "Host=db;User Id=postgres;Password=Secret!Passw0rd;Database=crazy_database;Port=5432"
 ```

-The depends on tells docker that even if we decide to run this command:
+The `depends_on` tells docker that even if we decide to run this command:
 ``docker-compose up -d db-migrations``
-then it should run db container as well as this is its downstream dependency.
+then it should run db container first as this is its upstream dependency.

 DONE!